soma00333/profile/docs/work_experience/gunosy.md

     </tr>
     <tr>
       <td><strong>Result</strong></td>
-      <td>The new user experience improvements, driven by personalized content, increased 7-day user retention by 10%.</td>
+      <td>The new user experience improvements increased 7-day user retention by 10%.
+Personalized content drove these improvements.</td>
     </tr>
     <tr>
       <td><strong>Challenge</strong></td>
-      <td>A key challenge was making sure we had enough users for A/B testing, since the target group (new users) was a smaller part of the total user base.</td>
+      <td>A key challenge was making sure we had enough users for A/B testing.
+The target group (new users) was a smaller part of the total user base.</td>
     </tr>
     <tr>
       <td><strong>Solution</strong></td>
-      <td>I worked with the marketing team to run targeted ad campaigns, which brought enough new users to the platform for solid A/B testing.</td>
+      <td>I worked with the marketing team to run targeted ad campaigns.
+These brought enough new users to the platform for solid A/B testing.</td>
     </tr>
     <tr>
       <td><strong>Learning</strong></td>
-      <td>I learned how important it is for different teams to work together, especially data engineering and marketing teams, to get statistically significant test results.</td>
+      <td>I learned how important it is for different teams to work together.
+Data engineering and marketing teams especially need to collaborate to get statistically significant test results.</td>
     </tr>
     <tr>
       <td><strong>Skill</strong></td>